Binturong

 Reproduction

-As a vulnerable species, many reproductive behaviours in binturong have only been observed in captivity.[23]
-Copulation typically takes place within the tree canopy, once male and female binturongs reach around 30.4 and 27.7 months old respectively.[23]
-They reproduce year round, with gestation ranging 84 to 99 days in length, and the estrous cycle ranging 18 to 187 days.[23]
-They remain fertile for 15 out of their 18 year lifespan.[23]
-Their characteristic buttered popcorn scent is likely used for reproductive signalling, in addition to defense.[29]
+As a vulnerable species, many reproductive behaviours in binturong have been observed only in captivity.[20]
+Copulation typically takes place within the tree canopy, once male and female binturongs reach around 30.4 and 27.7 months old respectively.[20]
+They reproduce year-round, with gestation ranging 84 to 99 days in length, and the estrous cycle ranging 18 to 187 days.[20]
+They remain fertile for 15 out of their 18-year lifespan.[20]
+Their characteristic buttered popcorn scent is likely used for reproductive signalling, in addition to defense.[42]

-Interactions between male and female binturongs were found to be dependent on the female's ovulation cycle.[23]
-During anestrus, or reproductive slowdown, females reduce interactions with males, while males act defensive in response.[23]
-During estrus, or reproductive receptiveness, females increased their mate calling activity and males were no longer defensive.[23]
-Throughout copulation, female binturongs make a loud and coarse purring sound to signify successful reproductive receptivity between the mating pair.[23]
+Interactions between male and female binturongs were found to be dependent on the female's ovulation cycle.[20]
+During anestrus, or reproductive slowdown, females reduce interactions with males, while males act defensive in response.[20]
+During estrus, or reproductive receptiveness, females increased their mate-calling activity and males were no longer defensive.[20]
+Throughout copulation, female binturongs make a loud and coarse purring sound to signify successful reproductive receptivity between the mating pair.[20]

-Female binturongs can enact delayed implantation, which is a reproductive strategy that allows them to keep the fertilized egg from attaching to the walls of their uterus.[49]
-This helps binturongs maximize the likelihood of a successful reproduction.
-The pair can mate when the opportunity arises, and complete the cycle when environmental conditions are ideal, ensuring food availability and favourable temperatures.[49]
-This is a particularly beneficial reproductive strategy, as it helps increase mating events in an otherwise isolated species without the risk of completing gestation under precarious environments.[49]
+Female binturongs can enact delayed implantation, which is a reproductive strategy that allows them to keep the fertilized egg from attaching to the walls of their uterus.[44]
+This helps binturongs maximize the likelihood of successful reproduction.
+The pair can mate when the opportunity arises, and complete the cycle when environmental conditions are ideal, ensuring food availability and favourable temperatures.[44]
+This is a particularly beneficial reproductive strategy, as it helps increase mating events in an otherwise isolated species without the risk of completing gestation under precarious environments.[44]
 When implantation is successful, gestation occurs.
-Successful births observed in captivity results in litter sizes that vary from one to six young, with an average of two young per birth.[23]
-The newborn babies (binlets), weighing between 280 and 340 g, are altricial, requiring maternal care until they are fully developed.[49]
+Successful births observed in captivity result in litter sizes that vary from one to six young, with an average of two young per birth.[20]
+The newborn babies (binlets), weighing between 280 and 340 g, are altricial, requiring maternal care until they are fully developed.[44]

 Threats